CCGS Sir John Franklin (2017)

 CCGS Sir John Franklin is an offshore fisheries research ship of the Canadian Coast Guard.
-The ship was ordered in 2011 as part of the Canadian National Shipbuilding Procurement Strategy (NSPS) as a replacement for aging Canadian Coast Guard vessels.
+The ship was ordered in 2011 as part of the Canadian National Shipbuilding Strategy (NSS) as a replacement for aging Canadian Coast Guard vessels.
 The ship was launched on 8 December 2017, named for Sir John Franklin, an arctic explorer who led two Royal Navy expeditions in search of the Northwest Passage, the second ending with the death of all his crew around 1848.
 The first of three vessels, Sir John Franklin is the sister ship of CCGS Capt.
 Jacques Cartier and CCGS John Cabot.

 Design and description

-Sir John Franklin is the first of three vessels ordered on 19 October 2011 by the Canadian government under the NSPS for offshore fisheries research.
+Sir John Franklin is the first of three vessels ordered on 19 October 2011 by the Canadian government under the NSS for offshore fisheries research.
 The three vessels are intended to replace the aging CCGS Teleost, CCGS W.E.
 Ricker and CCGS Alfred Needler.
 The initial design for the research vessels called for a 55 m-long ship that could act as "floating laboratories for scientific research and ecosystem-based management."
 However, when Seaspan received the technical plans from the government in 2012, they found that the ship's design would be prone to capsizing.
 The design was altered, leading to an increased design length of 63.4 m and a larger displacement of 3212 MT, 610 MT more than initially planned.
 The ship was constructed in 37 blocks and welded together.
 The research vessels are powered by a diesel-electric system giving the ships a maximum speed of 13 kn.
 The ships are equipped with four labs; a wet lab, a dry lab, an ocean lab and a control lab.